-- 1. To make a lap joint on the given wooden piece according to the given dimensions. - 2.
-To make a dove tail-joint on the given wooden piece according to the given dimensions. - 3.
-A.Wiring of one light point controlled by one single pole switch, a three pin socket controlled by a single pole switch - B. Wiring of two light points connected in series and controlled by single pole switch.
-Verify the above circuit with different bulbs.
-Wiring of two light points connected in parallel from two single pole switches and a three pin socket - 4.
-Stair case wiring-wiring of one light point controlled from two different places independently using two 2- way switches.
+- 1. To make a lap joint on the given wooden piece according to the given dimensions - 2.
+To make a dovetail joint on the given wooden piece according to the given dimensions. - 3. (a)Wiring of one light point controlled by one single pole switch, a threepin socket controlled by a single switch the above circuit with different bulbs.
+Wiring of two light points connected in parallel from two single pole switches and a threepin socket.